 If you experience adverse testing conditions and believe that those conditions have substantially affected your performance, you must do the following:

-Promptly report any interruption of the examination to the test center staff on the day of the examination, AND
+Promptly report any interruption of the examination to the TA or proctor on the day of the examination, AND

 Within 10 calendar days following the date of the examination, provide the NBOME with credible and verifiable written evidence of the incident

 Please note that simply making a comment in the post-examination survey regarding any possible ATC does not qualify as written notification.
 If you do not report your concerns according to NBOME guidelines, you waive any objection to the testing conditions and will not have any recourse at a later date or when scores are released.
 Please refer to the COMLEX-USA Bulletin of Information for more details on adverse testing conditions.

 Need information or help?
 Please contact the Client Services department Monday – Friday, 8:00 am – 5:00 pm Central time, at 866.479.6828.